SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

 ## Content

-1. Go back to your project's root folder.
+1. Go back to your CAP project's root folder.

-2. To create a topic annotation for the event changes open your `srv/external` folder and create a new file called `API_BUSINESS_PARTNER.js` and add the below code snippet.
+2. Create a topic annotation for processing events.
+For this open `srv/external` folder and create a new file called `API_BUSINESS_PARTNER.js` and add the below code snippet.

 ```js
 module.exports = function () {